Battle of Crécy: Aftermath

-The result of the battle is described by Clifford Rogers as "a total victory for the English", and by Ayton as "unprecedented" and "a devastating military humiliation".
+The result of the battle is described by Clifford Rogers as "a total victory for the English", and by Ayton as "unprecedented" and "a devastating military humiliation" for the French.
 Sumption considers it "a political catastrophe for the French Crown".
 The battle was reported to the English parliament on 13 September in glowing terms as a sign of divine favour and justification for the huge cost of the war to date.
 A contemporary chronicler opined "By haste and disorganisation were the French destroyed."
 Rogers writes that, among other factors, the English "benefitted from superior organisation, cohesion and leadership" and from "the indiscipline of the French".
 According to Ayton "England's international reputation as a military power was established in an evening's hard fighting."

 Edward ended the campaign by laying siege to Calais, which fell after eleven months, the Battle of Crécy having crippled the French army's ability to relieve the town.
 This secured an English entrepôt into northern France which was held for two hundred years.
 The battle established the effectiveness of the longbow as a dominant weapon on the Western European battlefield.
 English and Welsh archers served as mercenaries in Italy in significant numbers, and some as far afield as Hungary.
 Modern historian Joseph Dahmus includes the Battle of Crécy in his Seven Decisive Battles of the Middle Ages.